 Wasaga Beach happens to be the longest freshwater beach in the world, which makes for a great party when the warm weather hits.
 Yes, the area has great hiking, camping and beautiful untouched nature preserves, but the biggest draw here is definitely the party atmosphere on the beach itself.
 If Canada had a Jersey Shore, this would be it.

-The Distillery District is worth a visit all year round – if you’re visiting in warmer months, check out this waking tour – but during the holidays, this area is transformed into a winter wonderland for the Toronto Christmas Market.
-If you’re visiting after the holidays, you’ll find the Toronto Light Festival, a free outdoor neon sculpture exhibit.
-Dress warmly!
+The Distillery District is worth a visit all year round – if you’re visiting in warmer months, take a waking tour – but during the holidays, this area is transformed into a winter wonderland for the Toronto Christmas Market.
+If you’re visiting after the holidays, you’ll find the Toronto Light Festival, a free outdoor neon sculpture exhibit lighting up the Distillery District.

 Brave the cold like a real Canadian and check out this annual outdoor sculptural art installation all along Woodbine Beach, in a homey east-end neighbourhood called the Beaches.

-Niagara Falls is undoubtedly touristy, but the falls are pretty spectacular in person, and are totally doable in a day.
-Check out this Niagara Falls day trip from Toronto tour to get in on the action.
-Oh, and if you’re tempted to cross into the US while you’re there, resist – the view is much better from the Canadian side.
+Niagara Falls is undoubtedly touristy, but the falls are pretty spectacular in person and are totally doable in a day.
+Check out a Niagara Falls day trip from Toronto tour to get in on the action if you’re shorty on time.
+Oh, and if you’re tempted to cross into the US while you’re there, resist – the view of Niagara Falls is much better from the Canadian side.
+Go Canada!